canonical/checkbox/docs/tutorial/using-checkbox/test-output.rst

 - **Submit Results**:

-  Users are asked whether they want to upload the results to the Certification website.
+  Users are asked whether they want to upload the results to the Canonical :term:`Certification website`.

-The following is an example of audio detect tests output to illustrate how to understand the output content:
+Now that you have a basic understanding of the test output, here is an example of audio detect tests for practice:

 .. code-block:: none